 At Farleys, our inquest solicitors are dedicated to helping you get those answers, all while providing in-depth legal support and assistance in a compassionate, approachable manner.

-If, following your initial consultation with one of our Inquest Solicitors, you decide to instruct Farleys, we will contact the Independent Police Complaints Commission, the Police Force concerned and the Coroner to inform them that we are involved with the case, ensuring that any phone calls or documentation are directed through us.
-From then on, we will liaise with all of the authorities on your behalf, allowing you and your family the time to grieve and to come to terms with the death itself.
+Following your initial consultation with us, if you decide to instruct our inquest solicitors, we’ll begin by contacting the Independent Police Complaints Commission, the police force concerned, and the Coroner, informing them that we are involved with the case and thereby ensuring that all communication and correspondence is directed through us from that point onwards.
+We will then liaise with all of the authorities on your behalf, allowing you and your family the time and space you need to grieve.

-One of our specialist Inquest solicitors will offer you advice and assistance and if you wish, will represent you throughout these proceedings.
-We will endeavour to provide you with detailed explanations of police procedures and police policy documentation, that can sometimes be difficult to understand.
+One of our specialist inquest solicitors will offer you advice and assistance, and if you wish, we can also represent you throughout these proceedings.
+Plus, we can provide you with detailed explanations of police procedures and police policy documentation, the latter of which can sometimes be particularly complex and difficult to understand without legal expertise.
 We will also guide you through the post-mortem report and any medical evidence that is issued, ensuring that you understand exactly what occurred.
-We will also be able to advise as to whether or not you will need any independent experts to assist in the investigation.
+We’ll also be able to advise as to whether or not you will need any independent experts to assist in the investigation.

-The Inquest team at Farleys work closely with the campaigning and support group INQUEST, who provide support to bereaved families and strive to ensure that improvements are made to the inquest system.
+The inquest team at Farleys work closely with the campaign and support group INQUEST, who provide support to bereaved families and strive to ensure that improvements are made to the inquest system.